 Oro Valley home prices are not only among the most expensive in Arizona, but Oro Valley real estate also consistently ranks among the most expensive in America.

-Oro Valley is a decidedly white-collar town, with fully 89.77% of the workforce employed in white-collar jobs, well above the national average.
+Oro Valley is a decidedly white-collar town, with fully 90.91% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Oro Valley is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Oro Valley who work in sales jobs (13.05%), management occupations (12.15%), and office and administrative support (11.10%).
+There are especially a lot of people living in Oro Valley who work in sales jobs (13.48%), management occupations (13.11%), and healthcare (10.25%).

 Also of interest is that Oro Valley has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Oro Valley telecommute to their jobs.
-Overall, about 9.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.01% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Oro Valley in 2010 was $41,093, which is wealthy relative to Arizona and the nation.
-This equates to an annual income of $164,372 for a family of four.
+The per capita income in Oro Valley in 2018 was $47,033, which is wealthy relative to Arizona and the nation.
+This equates to an annual income of $188,132 for a family of four.
 However, Oro Valley contains both very wealthy and poor people as well.

-Oro Valley is a somewhat ethnically-diverse town.
+Oro Valley is a very ethnically-diverse town.
 The people who call Oro Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oro Valley residents report their race to be White, followed by Asian.
 Oro Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.62% of the town’s residents.
-Important ancestries of people in Oro Valley include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 15.79% of the town’s residents.
+Important ancestries of people in Oro Valley include German, English, Irish, Italian, and Polish.

 The most common language spoken in Oro Valley is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.